coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 Some topics that might be reasonably discussed here (The beginnings of a table of Contents):
 * Git Configuration
-* Everyday use: New Repos, Local Commands, Sync with Remote
+* Local use: New Repos, Local Commands
 * Tagging
 * Logs and Reverting
+* Branching and Merging
 * Remote commands
-* Branching and Merging
 * Pull Requests
 * Interoperability and Integration with Editors
 * Using PowerShell with Git